seniorcodereviewbuddy/deliberate_practice/README.md

 If you want to change the ALLOWED_HOST value, put the comma seperated values into the DELIBERATE_PRACTICE_SERVER_NAMES environment variable.

 Note, by default the docker image uses port 8181.

+### Using Docker Compose

+You can run the docker image through compose with the following helpful commands.

+Start the image with:
+docker compose up

+If you want to force a rebuild, include --build.
+If you want docker to rebuild if it sees a change, include --watch.